 Associate of Science in Paralegal Studies

-This degree is approved by the American Bar Association.
 The Associate of Science in Paralegal Studies degree is designed to provide students with a solid foundation of professional legal studies leading to a career as a paralegal or legal assistant.
-The course work and accompanying credits in this program may be transferred to the Bachelor of Science or a professional certificate in Paralegal Studies if all other requirements for admission are met.
-This degree is offered and ABA-approved at the Los Angeles and Sherman Oaks campuses and housed within the College of Letters and Sciences in the Department of Professional Studies.
+The paralegal associates degree program coursework and accompanying credits in this program may be transferred to the Bachelor of Science or a professional certificate in Paralegal Studies if all other requirements for admission are met.
+This degree is offered and ABA-approved only at the Los Angeles and Woodland Hills campuses and housed within the School of Professional Studies.
+Please note that this program is only offered on site.

 Program Learning Outcomes